19 Best Things To Do In Harrogate: A Local’s Guide

 Visiting the Royal Pump Room Museum in the centre of Harrogate is one of the top things to do in the town

-You can discover Harrogate’s connection to Russian royalty, see displays of old-fashioned shops, and explore life in a bygone era.
+Here, you can discover Harrogate’s connection to Russian royalty, see displays of old-fashioned shops, and explore life in a bygone era.

 During your visit you’ll learn about Harrogate’s natural spring waters and why the Harrogate spas became so popular.
 If you’re brave, you can even taste the spa waters!

-4. Amble Through the RHS Garden Harlow Carr
+5. Amble Through the RHS Garden Harlow Carr

 Harlow Carr Harrogate North Yorkshire 1